typed-macro/typed-macro/README.md

   [@babel/template](https://babeljs.io/docs/en/babel-template).
 - `helper` - some functions that wrap Babel tools to make writing macro handlers easier.

-vite-plugin-macro wants macros to be transparent to users;
-that is, users can use macros like normal functions.
 When processing a source file, vite-plugin-macro will traverse all import statements to find the imported macros, then traverse all function calls, and call corresponding handlers for those macros **one by one**.